wiliao/k8s-nginx-ingress-controller/README.md

-## Set up Ingress on Docker Desktop with the NGINX Ingress Controller
+## Set up Ingress on Docker Desktop with Nginx and Kong Ingress Controller

 &nbsp;